Blog

 There are early indicators of a good selling opportunity.
 You just have to be able to detect:

-• The busiest times of year for restaurants: the summer rush and holiday rush.
+• Seasonality: The busiest times of year for restaurants: the summer rush and holiday rush.
 This varies by region and restaurant segment.
 As an example, in high-trafficked coastal cities, you might want to accelerate or delay your outreach until Summer ends.
 You cannot call or sell SaaS to a restaurant in Miami if it’s summer, they’ll laugh at you.

-• Restaurants expect you to move at their pace, which often means a restaurateur can purchase SaaS and expect the entire installation process to span over 30-60 days.
+• Expectations: Restaurants expect you to move at their pace, which often means a restaurateur can purchase SaaS and expect the entire installation process to span over 30-60 days.
 Perspective: this means they won’t purchase in October because they cannot implement it during the holiday rush.

-• Historically, the slowest two months in restaurants are January (post holiday) and September (post summer).
+• Opportunity: Historically, the slowest two months in restaurants are January (post holiday) and September (post summer).
 Pay close attention to these ‘shoulder’ seasons.
 It could be an opportune time to implement new software and take on a new initiative, especially for restaurant brands that recently made changes to their leadership team.

 Pitfalls